Skip to main content

 call

-The call() method can be used to take a function belonging to another object, and call it for a different object.
-This is important because of how the this keyword works in JavaScript.
-(As I said earlier we are going to have a separate article on this topic but simply put the this keyword "ties" to an object where a given function was invoked from)
+The call() method takes a function belonging to one object and fires it for a different object.
+This matters because of how the this keyword behaves in JavaScript.
+(We’ll cover this in a separate article, but the short version: this ties to the object where a given function was invoked from.)

 // creates a "constructor" for a Person object